Attending Parishioners' Spiritual Growth

 While maintaining relationships with other humans is difficult, at least one can see, smell, touch, and speak to another person.
 God does not appear to be so easily accessible.
 Even if we are not proficient practitioners of the art of dialogue, we at least understand how human communication takes place.
 How does one communicate with God?
 Indeed, many ask an even more basic question: Can we communicate with God?
 Certainly God speaks to us through Scripture, sacraments, sermons, and the person of Jesus.
 God also speaks to us through prayer.
 Prayer is nothing more than dialogue with God.
 It involves speaking and listening.
 The better we listen for God, the more attentive we are to God's presence, the greater is our intimacy with God.

-Pastor Tom and Susan Coale are available for speaking engagements and retreat work in the area of spirituality and contemplative therapy.
+Susan Coale is available for speaking engagements and retreat work in the area of spirituality and contemplative therapy.